Event

 Official texts, standards, and projects

-The European Commission has extended the deadline for EFRAG’s advice on revising the ESRS from October 31 to November 30.
-The revision aims to reduce the sustainability reporting burden by cutting mandatory data points by at least 50%.
+The European Commission has extended the deadline for EFRAGโ€™s advice on revising the ESRS to November 30, aiming to reduce the reporting burden by 50%.
+In June, EFRAG had already outlined six levers to simplify the standards, including streamlining double materiality and improving report interoperability.

 Source: ESG Today, 07/03/2025

-👉 EU Commission simplifies Taxonomy rules
+๐Ÿ‘‰ EU Commission simplifies Taxonomy rules

 The European Commission has adopted new measures to simplify how companies apply the EU Taxonomy, reducing administrative burdens while maintaining key climate and environmental goals.
 Key changes include materiality exemptions, simplified reporting, and reduced data requirements.